 Rethinking the 60/40 portfolio

-From the 1980s until recently, a portfolio of 60% stocks and 40% bonds experienced a “golden age”—and for a good reason.
-The mix consistently provided investors with attractive risk-adjusted returns, with total returns often equal to or better than those of the S&P 500® Index, and with lower volatility.
+From the 1980s until recently, a portfolio of 60% stocks and 40% bonds consistently provided investors with attractive risk-adjusted returns, with total returns often equal to or better than those of the S&P 500® Index, and with lower volatility.

 But this strategy may no longer pack the same punch.
 Persistent inflation and growing recession fears have battered markets in 2022, providing strong headwinds to the 60/40 portfolio and prompting some critics to proclaim “the end” of the 60/40 as a useful investment strategy.

-However, even if the 60/40 portfolio is poised to deliver lower risk-adjusted returns compared with those over the last four decades, that doesn’t mean it is “broken.”
-Morgan Stanley & Co. recently forecast a 10-year return of about 6.2% per year for the strategy, which is 3.9 percentage points above their forecast for inflation.1 Indeed, the 60/40 may remain attractive for some investors, even as others look to different strategies.
+However, even if the 60/40 portfolio may deliver lower risk-adjusted returns compared with those over the last four decades, that doesn’t mean it is “broken.”
+In July 2022, Morgan Stanley & Co. forecast a 10-year return of about 6.2% per year for the strategy, which is 3.9 percentage points above their forecast for inflation.1 This may make the 60/40 strategy a viable option for some investors, even as others look to different strategies.

 To determine the future of the 60/40 portfolio, it is important to understand:

-- What drove the 60/40 portfolio’s stretch of relatively strong performance over the past four decades?
+- What drove the 60/40 portfolio’s stretch of performance over the past four decades?

-- Why does this remarkable success seem unlikely to persist at the same level going forward?
+- Why does this record seem unlikely to persist at the same level going forward?